BenjaminKarasik28/spotr_backend/README.md

 all project dependencies on your machine.
 The project dependencies live inside  pyproject.toml

 1. Install ```uv``` with your package manager of choice: https://docs.astral.sh/uv/getting-started/installation/#pypi
-2. Inside your IDE, point your python interpretor to .venv/bin/python
+2. If you are running this inside the IDE terminal, point your Python interpretor to .venv/bin/python
 3. Run: ```uv sync``` (installs exact versions of packages from the lock file exist and removes extras) Typically you'd run this after you clone this project, or run ```uv add <dependency>```, or want a fresh app
 4. You're ready to run the app! ```uv run uvicorn app.main:app --reload```